What to Expect When Contacting FOR Families

 - Force you to have sex when you don't want to?

-Just one "yes" answer means you're involved in an abusive relationship.
+Just one "yes" answer means you're likely involved in an abusive relationship.
 If so, you're not alone and you have choices.
 The City of Irvine FOR Families program is here to help.
-Call 949-724-6650.
+Call 949-724-6650 for direction and support.